Automatic Pet Feeder using Arduino

 Circuit Diagram

-In this Arduino based Cat Feeder, for Getting Time and Date, we have used RTC (Real Time Clock) Module.
-We have used the 4*4 Matrix Keypad to set the Pet’s eating time manually with the help of 16×2 LCD.
-The Servo motor rotates the container and drop the food on the time set by the user.
-The LCD is used for displaying the Date and Time.
-Complete working can be found in the Video given at the end.
+In this Cat Feeder based on Arduino, we utilized an RTC (Real Time Clock) Module to obtain Time and Date.
+We utilized the 4*4 Matrix Keypad to manually input the Pet’s feeding schedule using a 16×2 LCD display.
+The Servo motor turns the container and releases the food at the designated time chosen by the user.
+The Date and Time are displayed using the LCD.
+The full solution can be seen in the video provided at the conclusion.

 3D-Printed Pet Feeder Model